Steve Berman (lawyer): Later work

 Berman has continued to pursue class-action lawsuits against corporations.
 His firm won a $215 million settlement from Enron related to lost employee pensions after the Enron scandal and $1.6 billion from Volkswagen related to the Volkswagen emissions scandal on behalf of car owners.
 Berman won $1.63 billion from Toyota related to sudden unintended acceleration in certain Toyota vehicles.
 Berman also sued the National Collegiate Athletic Association for their response to athlete concussions and for allegedly violating antitrust laws by prohibiting athletes from receiving compensation.
 Berman has also sued pharmaceutical companies for alleged price-fixing, SeaWorld for its treatment of orcas, and Butterfinger for its alleged use of child labor.

 In the late 2010s, Berman started lawsuits against oil companies, accusing them of causing climate change, on behalf of coastal towns and others affected by rising water levels.
 The lawsuits used similar reasoning as the tobacco lawsuits in the 1990s, alleging oil companies willfully misled the public about the environmental harms of their product.

+Among Berman's most prominent recent matters has been litigation challenging the compensation rules of the National Collegiate Athletic Association (NCAA).
+As co-lead counsel representing current and former Division I student-athletes, he helped negotiate the landmark House settlement, which received final court approval in 2025.
+The agreement provides approximately $2.78 billion in back-pay damages to athletes while establishing a revenue-sharing framework valued at more than $20 billion over the following decade.
+The settlement is widely regarded as the largest antitrust settlement in U.S. history and fundamentally changed the economic model of collegiate athletics by expanding opportunities for athletes to receive compensation for the commercial use of their name, image, and likeness (NIL).

+Berman has also led antitrust cases involving Amazon.
+In De Coster v.
+Amazon, he serves as co-lead counsel in litigation alleging that Amazon's marketplace policies artificially increased prices paid by consumers.
+In 2025, the U.S. District Court certified a nationwide class estimated to include approximately 288 million consumers, making it one of the largest consumer antitrust classes ever certified in the United States.
+In a separate action, Frame-Wilson v.
+Amazon, Berman represents consumers alleging that Amazon's pricing policies unlawfully increased prices charged by competing online retailers.
+The litigation remains ongoing following the denial of Amazon's motion to dismiss.